Himanshi9gupta/ImMemoryFileSystemApp/README.md

 2. "Add" btn: use this button to add user in the hashmap.
 It will populate an alert message saying that, the user has been added successfully.

-3. After adding user, now you can create or delete a directory based on user permissions.
+3. After adding user, now you can create or delete a directory based on user permissions using create btn and Delete btn.

-4. you can validate the functionality in eclipse console.
+4. please validate the functionality in eclipse console.
    (Delete functionality is being called twice, I will fix that issue later)

  ***************************** DB connection prerequisites ******************************

- Rubric:

  Add jar file to the classpath and add org.sqlite.JDBC variable with path as jar file

  jar file has been added in the sqlite --> Java folder